 Equity and community development is about ensuring that ALL residents of our community can thrive.
-This includes meeting the needs of ALL residents for fair, safe, and affordable housing, encouraging Just Big Enough housing, focusing on climate change, especially as it affects front line communities, resiliency, community economic development, social services, accessibility of all kind, and especially for those with disabilities, and opportunities to break cycles of repression and disadvantage.
+This includes meeting the needs of ALL residents for fair, safe, and affordable housing, encouraging Just Big Enough housing, focusing on climate change, especially as it affects front-line communities, resiliency, community economic development, social services, accessibility of all kinds, and especially for those with disabilities, and opportunities to break cycles of repression and disadvantage.
 In our work, we consider five aspects of equity:

 Structural Equity: Ensuring that we are doing all that we can to overcome decades of institutional racism and disparities in public and private investment, from allowing more flexibility on multifamily and affordable housing to creating a community resilience hub.
 For example, we want to understand disparities that can not be explained by anything other than race and institutional racism.

-Intergenerational Equity: Ensuring that the decisions we make today to not rob our children, our grandchildren, and our environment of future opportunities.
-For example, climate change is the most obvious of these issues, where investments today will effect our youth and unborn generations.
+Intergenerational Equity: Ensuring that the decisions we make today do not rob our children, our grandchildren, and our environment of future opportunities.
+For example, climate change is the most obvious of these issues, where investments today will affect our youth and unborn generations.